Did you know next to housing and transportation, food is the largest expense for most families?

 How Do You Make a Meal Plan?

-Meal planning can be as simple or complex as you make it.
+Meal planning can be as

 I’m usually a digital gal, but I found a refrigerator magnet to use for our menu planning that’s been really helpful.
 I love that it’s reusable and in-your-face every time you walk by the fridge.